Group of baseball-loving Chicago-area families picks Seattle to celebrate final ‘Christmas in July’

 For instance: Taking a trapeze class at a Circus Arts school in Oakland; firing shotguns in the backwoods of Georgia; waiting in a six-hour line at a famous barbecue joint in Austin, Texas; and finding an ice-skating rink in Phoenix to escape 110-degree heat.

-In Boston they discovered the hard way that the tickets they purchased from a broker were fraudulent, so they were booted from the stadium until they could hastily acquire replacements.
+In Boston, they discovered the hard way that the tickets they purchased from a broker were fraudulent, so they were booted from the stadium until they could hastily acquire replacements.
 They endured the mother of all storms driving back from Cleveland, and too many sunburns to mention.

 The most pleasant surprise was Pittsburgh, where like most they found PNC Park to be a marvel and the city to be a delight.
 In many places, they met up with old friends or relatives to enhance the experience — and with 11 brothers and sisters, Williams has a lot of relatives to meet up with.
-In Seattle he’ll visit with a cousin, Mike Kelly.
+In Seattle, he’ll visit with a cousin, Mike Kelly.

 Recently, they were amused — or maybe more bemused — to realize they had one ballpark missing from their resume: Guaranteed Rate Field, home of the Chicago White Sox.
 It was practically in their back yard, but as Cubs fans the oversight might have been subliminal.